jekennedy/whisperx-pipeline/README.md

 ## Pipeline CLI

-Use `scripts/pipeline/whisperx_pipeline_pyannote_api.py` to run the full pipeline locally (upload to S3/R2, invoke the RunPod endpoint, enrich with pyannote diarization, and annotate Deepgram confidence).
+Use `scripts/pipeline/whisperx_pipeline.py` to run the full pipeline locally (upload to S3/R2, invoke your RunPod endpoint for WhisperX transcription, optionally add diarization via the pyannote API, and optionally annotate Deepgram word confidences).

+### Diarization: two options

+- Worker-side (WhisperX built‑in): when you call the RunPod worker directly with `diarization=true`, WhisperX performs diarization using pyannote models hosted on Hugging Face.
+This path requires `HF_TOKEN` (and acceptance of the model terms).
+It’s simple and self‑contained.
+- Pipeline-side (pyannote API): the local CLI disables worker‑side diarization and, if `--diarization` is enabled, calls the pyannote SaaS.
+In practice, pyannote’s hosted `precision-2` model can be more accurate than running the open models locally.
+You can reuse an existing job with `--pyannote-json-in` to avoid new API charges.

+### Deepgram confidence overlay (optional)

+Deepgram adds word‑level confidence that WhisperX/pyannote don’t provide.
+The pipeline can call Deepgram on the same audio URL and align those confidences to Whisper words by timestamp, annotating:
+- `words[*].word_confidence`
+- `segments[*].confidence_summary` (avg/min/low‑confidence coverage) and `segments[*].confidence_flag` ("low"/"high")
+- `unclear_intervals` (merged spans of low‑confidence speech)

+You can enable this with `--deepgram-api-key`, or reuse a saved payload via `--deepgram-json-in`.

 Key CLI options:

 - **Storage / S3**
   - `--s3-endpoint` (defaults to `STORAGE_ENDPOINT`)